Talk to India's best Astrologers

 Enter your mobile number

 Hindu festivals in India are an integral part of Hinduism, one of the oldest religions in the world.
 They celebrate life, beliefs, and values and serve as an important cultural and social platform for the Hindu community.
+Hindu festivals also play a vital role in promoting unity and togetherness among all.
+Let us read more about the significance of upcoming festivals in India!

-Many Hindu festivals have a close association with astrology, with some being based on the lunar calendar and others being determined by the positions of the sun and the moon in the sky.
-In Hindu astrology, the movements of celestial bodies are believed to influence the fortunes and destinies of individuals, and festivals provide an opportunity for Hindus to align their lives with the cosmic forces and seek blessings from the gods.
+In Hindu astrology, the movements of planets are believed to influence the fortunes and destinies of individuals, and the festivals of India allow Hindus to align their lives with divine forces and seek blessings from the gods.

 For example, the Navaratri festival is celebrated when the moon is in the constellation of Ashwin and is believed to bring good fortune and success to those who observe the festival with devotion.
-Similarly, the festival of Diwali is celebrated on the darkest night of the Hindu lunar month of Kartik, when the moon is in conjunction with the constellation Rohini, which is considered an auspicious alignment.
-If you want to know which today festival Hindu calendar marks for the upcoming year, set a reminder on the Hindu Panchang, available free on the InstaAstro website!

 Mythology plays a significant role in Hindu festivals, as many are based on stories and legends from Hindu mythology.
 In addition, Hindu mythology provides a rich source of stories, symbols, and rituals that help to explain the mysteries of the universe and serve as a way to connect individuals with the divine.
-Each Hindu festival name has originated from the meaning and practices involved in the festival.
-For example, since Durga puja signifies the worship of Goddess Durga, hence the christening.

-In addition to serving as the basis for Hindu festivals, Hindu mythology also provides a wealth of symbols and rituals used to invoke the gods and seek their blessings.
+In addition to serving as the basis for Hindu calendar 2025 with festivals, Hindu mythology also provides a wealth of symbols and rituals used to invoke the gods and seek their blessings.
 For example, the lighting of diyas or earthen lamps during Diwali is a symbolic representation of the victory of light over darkness.

 Here is the list of Hindu festivals and their significance: